ropensci-archive/opendata/README.md

     provides functions to extract citation data from Google Scholar.
     Convenience functions are also provided for comparing multiple scholars and predicting future h-index values.
+-   The [<span
+    class="Ohat">Sxslt</span>](http://www.Omegahat.org/Sxslt/) package
--   The [Sxslt](http://www.Omegahat.org/Sxslt/) package is an R interface to Dan Veillard's libxslt translator.
+    is an R interface to Dan Veillard's libxslt translator.
 It allows R programmers to use XSLT directly from within R, and also allows XSL code to make use of R functions.
--   The [Aspell](http://www.Omegahat.org/Aspell/) package provides an
+-   The [<span
+    class="Ohat">Aspell</span>](http://www.Omegahat.org/Aspell/) package
-    interface to the aspell library for checking the spelling of words and documents.
+    provides an interface to the aspell library for checking the spelling of words and documents.
 -   [OAIHarvester](http://cran.r-project.org/web/packages/OAIHarvester/index.html):
     Harvest metadata using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).